sato-ak/daily_report_system/README.md

 # Features
 Your reports are listed on a calender. <br>
+You can easily access to the detail page by clicking the title on a calender.
 Click report title on a calender and you'll jump to the detail page.

 # Requirement